-The Laser Sequencer Subsystem is implemented by the LaserFacilityComposite, and is the highest level component of the laser control system, and is responsible for managing and configuring the entire laser facility.
+The Laser Control Sequencer is implemented by the LaserFacilityComposite, and is responsible for managing and configuring the entire laser facility, and executing the various sequences.
 The Composite sits above all of the other laser system components, and coordinates their state and task execution during observing.
-The Laser Facility is under the direct control of the MSCS.
+The Laser Sequencer is under the direct control of the MSCS, and is the primary interface to the laser system.